jackiefeit94/landis-dashboard/README.md

     `deploy` branch to the `master` branch on `heroku` _ `git checkout master`: return to your master branch _ `git branch -D deploy`: remove the deploy branch

-Now, you should be deployed!

-Why do all of these steps?
-The big reason is because we don't want our production server to be cluttered up with dev dependencies like `webpack`, but at the same time we don't want our development git-tracking to be cluttered with production build files like `bundle.js`!
-By doing these steps, we make sure our development and production environments both stay nice and clean!